saleny/py_mcafee_esm/README.md

 # Usage

 Initialize a session.
-By default, verify is disabled:
+By default, verify tls is disabled:

     from .py_esm import Session